 Gordhan frustrated by 'state capture figures' still in power: Mac Maharaj

-An attack on PG is an attack on all of us, Willies Mchunu tells funeral gathering
+An attack on Gordhan is an attack on all of us, Willies Mchunu tells funeral

 Image: SANDILE NDLOVU